MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeature.md

 ### -FeatureId
 The FeatureId parameter specifies the specific feature in the Viva module that you want to view.

-You can view details about all the features in a Viva module that have Viva feature access controls available by running the cmdlet without the FeatureId parameter.
-These details include the identifiers of all features in a Viva module that have Viva feature access controls available.
+You can view details about all the features in a Viva module that support feature access controls by running the cmdlet without the FeatureId parameter.
+These details include the identifiers of all features in a Viva module that support feature access controls.

 ```yaml
 Type: String